-Clay cat litter is the most popular litter choice for cat owners, probably in part because it is also one of the most well established and easy to come by.
+Clay cat litter is the most popular litter choice for cat owners, probably in part because it is also one of the most well-established and easy to come by.

 Low dust and dust-free options are available along with scented or unscented varieties.
-Some of these litters are made up of large pieces of clay and others are a finer clay particle, but they all absorb urine and turn into a softer, wet cement-like texture when they do.
+Some of these litters are made up of large pieces of clay and others are finer clay particles, but they all absorb urine and turn into a softer, wet cement-like texture when they do.
 There are even clay litters that contain attractants to entice a difficult cat to use the litter box more.

 There are two main types of clay cat litter: clumping and non-clumping.
 Clumping cat litter is often preferred by many cat owners who like to scoop the urine waste out of the litter box regularly, but others like the lower cost of non-clumping litter and will dump the entire litter box contents when necessary.

 Some disadvantages of clay litter include the fact that it is not environmentally friendly, the amount of dust that is present, the heavy weight of the litter, and how much the litter tracks through the house.
-However, the price point and availability of most clay litters still makes it a popular choice for cat owners.
+However, the price point and availability of most clay litters still make it a popular choice for cat owners.

 02 of 08